GG-Delta/northwind-elt-pipeline/README.md

 + What are the top 10 countries that enable these trades?

 ## Consumers
 The intented consumers are BI analysts that will consume the data via a given BI tool.
-In the current project the data will be dilvered to be used inside the Open Source BI Platform [**Preset**](https://preset.io/).
+In the current project the data will be delivered to be used inside the Open Source BI Platform [**Preset**](https://preset.io/).
 In fact, the final outcome of the dimensional modeling will be a fact table and several dimensional tables characterizing the business event of "placing an order".
 In addition, we will have a single table housing all data in a single large table in the fashion of OTB (one big table).

 ## Source dataset
 The database used in this project represents a classic database that was originally created by Microsoft containing sales data of a fictitious company called “Northwind Traders”: https://github.com/pthom/northwind_psql